 Psalm 1:1-3 says:

 Actually, esher is plural.
 That’s why it’s been suggested that it could accurately be translated as “blessednesses.”
-You see, this is not just one blessing that is being described.
-This is talking about abiding in a continual state of experiencing blessing after blessing after blessing.
-There is a multiplicity of blessings that rest upon the bless-ed person.
-I’d rather be “bless-ed” than just “blessed.”
+The point is that it’s not just one blessing that is being described.
+This is talking about abiding in a continual state of experiencing blessing after blessing.
+Putting it simply, there is a multiplicity of blessings that rest upon the bless-ed person.
+That’s why I’d rather be “bless-ed” than just “blessed.”

 Now, this passage gives us three main thoughts about the blessed.
-Let’s walk through these together.
-There is some awesome spiritual stuff here.
+So, let’s walk through these together.
+As we do this, we’ll find that there is some awesome spiritual stuff here.

 First, in verse 1 we are given a clear word about the blessed person in relation to separation.
 Blessed people are marked by things they do not do.
 You see, the book of Psalms opens by dispelling the notion that the sinful life is the good life.